 The general result is rather obvious and probably not much disputed.
 It is probably more interesting to look at the magnitudes of divergence between costs and regulated rates for the above examples.
 The results show that optimal regulation leads to rather high mark-ups on average costs.
-In the case of regulation according to total welfare, the realized average costs $AC^{RW}$ are 9.8.
-Given that $p^{RW} = 21.2$ , this gives mark-up of more than 100% and significant pure profits.
-Even with regulation according to maximum penetration the mark-up is almost 100% since $AC^{RP} = 9.0$ .
+In the case of regulation according to total welfare, the realized average costs AC^{RW} are 9.8.
+Given that p^{RW} =21.2, this gives mark-up of more than 100% and significant pure profits.
+Even with regulation according to maximum penetration the mark-up is almost 100% since AC^{RP} =9.0.
 These results show that the necessity to encourage investment by the incumbent requires rather high profits for the incumbent, if rates are supposed to be geographically uniform.
-The alternative, of course, would be to allow for geographically differentiated rates meaning that rates should be higher in the high-cost rural areas.
+The alternative, of course, would be to allow the regulated rates to differ geographically meaning that the incumbent is allowed to charge higher rates in the high-cost rural areas.
 Before I compare the effects of geographically uniform vs. geographically differentiated prices in the framework of facilities-based competition, I explore the effect of the population distribution, i.e. of the slope of the population density function on the optimal (regulatory) mark-up.

-3.5 Population distribution and the optimal mark-up
+3.5.
+Population distribution and the optimal mark-up

-In order to determine the effect of changes in the unevenness in population distributions, I change the basic model by changing the slope of the population density in Figure 1 and keeping total population constant at the same time.
-Again, I rank the regional markets n according to size with $n = \overline{n}$ being the largest region and n = 0 denoting the smallest region.
-The relation between the regions and their respective population density is now where $k = (1-l)\overline{n}/2$ .
+In order to determine the effect of changes in the unevenness in population distributions, I change the basic model by changing the slope of the population density in Fig. 1 and keeping total population constant at the same time.
+Again, I rank the regional markets n according to size with $n = \overline{n}$ being the largest region and n=0 denoting the smallest region.
+The relation between the regions and their respective population density is now where $k = (1-l)\overline{n}/2$.
 The value of k is chosen so that total population is unaffected by changes in population distribution.
-Figure 4 describes the resulting distributions where the slope l varies from 0, i.e. an equal distribution of the population across regional markets, to 1, the original case.
+Fig. 5 describes the resulting distributions where the slope l varies from 0, i.e. an equal distribution of the population across regional markets, to 1, the original case.

-$$s = k + l n ,$$
+$$s = k + l n$$ ,